Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 Here’s an illustration of how Osmoregulation works in freshwater fish:

-To find out whether the drastic change in Nitrate stressed your fish you could use a liquid water test kit.
+To find out whether the drastic change in Nitrate stressed your fish you could use a liquid water test kit before and after replacing the aquarium water.

 2. The temperature of the new water was too low for the aquarium.